goabstract/Marketing-for-Engineers/README.md

 Influencer marketing is a type of marketing that focuses on working with opinion leaders to drive a brand's message\product\service to the larger market.

 * [What is influencer marketing and how to find influencers?](https://blog.bufferapp.com/influencer-marketing) by Ash Read from Buffer.
+* [How to Run Influencer Marketing Campaigns](https://www.referralsaasquatch.com/influencer-marketing-campaigns/).
+Brandon Gains mostly focused on working with selebrities

 Useful tools:
 * [SocialHunt] helps you to monitor a group of chosen Twitter profiles.
 You can receive people's activities in your email hourly\weekly and engage with them.